For You — Mind

 You stretch your back.
 You wear knee pads.
 You use hearing protection (hopefully).
 The physical protections are obvious.
 Your brain needs protection too:

 • Sleep.
-Research consistently shows that sleep is when the brain clears metabolic waste, consolidates learning, and repairs neural pathways.
+Sleep is when the brain clears metabolic waste, consolidates learning, and repairs neural pathways.
 Seven to eight hours isn't lazy — it's maintenance.

 • Cognitive offloading.
 Use tools, references, and AI support to handle information recall and procedure sequencing.
 Your brain should be making decisions, not serving as a database.